DivyaAmbedkar/M1_Application_Banking_System/1_Requirements/README.md

 ### Where:

-1. This banking system can be accessed from anywhere.
+1. It can be used by a person from anywhere.

 ### Who:

-1. It can used by any person.
+1. An individual person only can get access to it.
+2. Customers who have an account can have benefits of transfering funds and checking their balance.

 ### When: